rgasper/SOFC-EIS-ECM/README.md

 # SOFC-EIS-ECM
-Matlab code for fitting of effective circuit models using a Nquist plot, for a solid-oxide fuel cell
+Matlab code for fitting of effective circuit models to a Nyquist plot, for a solid-oxide fuel cell

 Requires a 3-column csv of experimental EIS data as input. examplerun.m contains some examples of the performance and results given typical data and constraints on the minimization.